axcore/space_travel_redo/README.md

 * Continue holding the "JUMP" key until you reach space
 * While wielding the drive, left-click to open the planet selection menu
 * Choose a new planet
-* Let the rocket descend to the planet's surface
+* Let the space shuttle descend to the planet's surface
 * Right-click to disembark the space shuttle

 To "wear" the spacesuit, you may need an inventory mod that's compatiable with 3d_armor. [unified_inventory](https://github.com/minetest-mods/unified_inventory) is suggested: